DRUG MONEY IS DIRTY. WHAT DOES "LAUNDERING" IT MEAN?

 usually want three things: to protect the wealth they have, to acquire

-they have.
+they already have.
 The list does not usually include helping

 forced to lose social rank.
 Being forced to lose social rank

 for harming society is called accountability.
-A society which
+It does not have to

-does not hold those who harm it accountable is dysfunctional.
-If
+does not hold those who harm it accountable is a dysfunctional

 those who have done the harm escape the accountability by giving large

-sums of money to political people, and by giving large salaries to employ "retired" government people, then the
+sums of money to other people, then the

 society is corrupt and dysfunctional.